 ROSEN, TOP RANKED INVESTOR COUNSEL, Encourages Sema4 Holdings Corp.
 Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – SMFR, SMFRW

-/EIN News/ -- NEW YORK, Sept.
+NEW YORK, Sept.
 17, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Sema4 Holdings Corp.
-(NASDAQ: SMFR, SMFRW) between March 14, 2022 and August 15, 2022, both dates inclusive (the “Class Period”).
+SMFR SMFRW))) between March 14, 2022 and August 15, 2022, both dates inclusive (the "Class Period").
 If you wish to serve as lead plaintiff, you must move the Court no later than November 7, 2022.

 SO WHAT: If you purchased Sema4 securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.